Qwolar

 Mercy Weld

 Qwolar is a hidden realm, few even know of its existence.
 If the world discovered a land where death could no longer claim its inhabitants, chaos would follow.
-Still, there are those who are aware of Qwolar's secrets, and when faced with terminal illness or the specter of death, they hurry past the Ivory Monoliths in search of sanctuary.
+Still, there are those who are aware of Qwolar's secrets, and when faced with terminal illness or the specter of death, they hurry past the opal obelisks in search of sanctuary.